vlcp197/python-blockchain/README.md

 # python-blockchain

+## Overview
-Creating a blockchain from scratch to learn how one works.
+* Creating a blockchain from scratch to learn how one works.
+* Working with flask API to access and manage the blockchain.

 ## Each block needs to have:
 * An index;